XZiar/RayRenderer/README.md

 | [WinFormTest](./WinFormTest) | Test Program(C#) in WinForm (using OpenGLView) |
 | [WPFTest](./WPFTest) | Test Program(C#) in WPF (using OpenGLView) |

+## Platform

+Since C++/CLI is used for C# bindings, and multiple DLL hacks are token for DLL-embedding, it's Windows-only.

+VS2017(15.5.3) needed.

 ## Dependency